mintpepper95/KnowledgeIsPower/CSS/CSS Summary.md

 Adjacent sibling

-A + B, selects all B elements that directly follows after A, that's on the same level.
+A + B, selects all the first B element that directly follows after A, that's on the same level.

 General sibling